Systems of Linear Equations

 Common Variables

-For the equations to "work together" they share one or more variables:
+Equations that "work together" share one or more variables:

 A System of Equations has two or more equations in one or more variables